Learn how to make the easiest Whole Wheat Pizza Dough without kneading. It has amazing flavor, can be made ahead, and stirs up so fast!

 Step-by-Step Instructions

-Here’s a look at the general gist of this recipe so you know what to expect.
-Scroll down to the recipe for all of the info.
+Here’s a look at the gist of this whole wheat pizza dough recipe so you know what to expect.
+Scroll down to the recipe for the full recipe, including the amounts and timing.

-1. Let the yeast sit in warm water to dissolve.
+Step 1.
+Let the yeast sit in warm water to dissolve.
+It will get a little puffy.

-4. Transfer to a greased container and store in the fridge.
+Step 4.
+Transfer to a greased container and store in the fridge until ready to use.

 pizza-dough-in-storage-container